 FILM BOOKS EVENTS PODCAST MUSIC

-Founded in 2018 by veteran filmmaker Christian Ackerman, Black Vortex Cinema produced the 2020 Halloween Haunt/Film Festival experience Joe Bob's Haunted Drive-In, the upcoming films Night of the Bastard, Vortex Predators & Sundown, the book trilogy My Favorite Horror Movie, the My Favorite Horror Movie Podcast, and the award winning short film Our Next Caller starring Oscar Nominee Eric Roberts, and produced the events Blood Read Live: A Tribute to Larry Cohen and the My Favorite Horror Movie Mini Convention.
+Founded in 2018 by filmmaker Christian Ackerman, Black Vortex Cinema produced the 2020 Halloween Haunt/Film Festival experience Joe Bob's Haunted Drive-In, Night of the Bastard, the upcoming films Vortex Predators & Sundown, the book trilogy My Favorite Horror Movie, the My Favorite Horror Movie Podcast, and the award winning short film Our Next Caller, and produced the events Blood Read Live: A Tribute to Larry Cohen and the My Favorite Horror Movie Mini Convention.

 Los Angeles-based producer, writer, and director Christian Ackerman began his career as a production assistant at The Tonight Show with Jay Leno.
-Since then, he has gone on to produce 29 features including Collide, Deltopia, Portal, and Bethany, and the upcoming grindhouse film Night of the Bastard.
+Since then, he has gone on to produce 31 features including Fear the Night, Collide, Deltopia, and Night of the Bastard.

 As a writer, he wrote Night of the Bastard (with partner Chuck Foster), Joe Bob's Haunted Drive-In (with Foster and Joe Bob Briggs), and Deadly Reunion.

 Starting in 2018, he spearheaded the revered My Favorite Horror Movie trilogy of books, featuring 150 essays by horror legends and luminaries on the film that shaped their lives.